nleiva/pyang/README.md

      |  +--ro system-name?                  string
 ```

-If you want to remove the image.
+### Cleaninig up

+The container is removed when it exits (--rm).
+To remove the image:

 ```bash
 docker rmi pyang